a-memme/Customer_Churn_and_CLTV/README.md

 <img width="476" alt="image" src="https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/7217de84-a914-4597-8d29-92e4e71e19c5">
 <img width="497" alt="image" src="https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/bccbf06e-48dd-4dcb-82ea-50c109490c5d">

-    - General positive bias in the model's predictions as reflected previously, however at the least, still capturing very important trends in the data, namely that:
+    - General positive bias in the model's predictions as reflected previously, however at the least, still captures very important trends in the data, namely that:
         - As the time from the customer's last purchase increases, their average frequency of purchasing decreases exponentially
             - Areas to note may be the 10 week or 20 week periods (pseudo "elbow-method" approach or when avg frequency levels off)
         - Consumers that are active for longer periods of time tend to see higher avg purchasing frequencies.
             - Areas to note may be ~ 35 - 45 week marks

 #### Gamma Gamma Submodel
-Unfortunately there isn't as easy of method to train/validate the Gamma Gamma model's performance, however, we can compare its total average predictions and distribution to our dataset's for some level of confidence in its performance:
+Unfortunately there isn't as easy of a method to train/validate the Gamma Gamma model's performance, however, we can compare its total average predictions and distribution to our dataset's for some level of confidence in performance:

 <img width="1187" alt="image" src="https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/3ac85fb9-b614-49ea-9f93-3df7c4d061d7">

-    - Model capture the general distribution fairly well
+    - Model captures the general distribution fairly well
-    - Good MAE/RMSE values considering the majority of monetary values fall in range of $100 to ~$150 (mode = 90).
+    - Good MAE/RMSE values considering the majority of monetary values fall within range of $100 to ~$150 (mode = 90).

 ### Churn, Retention and CLTV Summary
 #### Summary